 Bird’s Nest Soup

-6) For best results, double-boil instead of using direct flame.
-We use a slow cooker as the double-boiler (see set-up on page 2).
+- For best results, double-boil instead of using direct flame.
+See the previous para for the pic on using a slow cooker as the double-boiler.

 - It is said that bird’s nest soup is best consumed at room temperature, or chilled, on an empty stomach (such as just before bed).
 For maximum absorption, do not eat “heaty” snacks or medication a few hours before and after drinking bird’s nest soup.

 why do we need to add hot water to the inner pot? cant we use tap water? or drinking water?

 is it ok to store cooked bird nest in vacuum flask and consume the next day?

 i know about the double boil method, but if were to cook for large families, hard to find big inner pot and outer pot. any advise? thanks.